- Kenneth Branagh

 With this in mind, Branagh’s focus on making a storybook come to life almost does the film a disservice, if only because Disney no doubt insists on elaborate CGI for such magical moments.
 In the tangible realm, costumer Sandy Powell and production designer Dante Ferretti load this production with gorgeous costumes and elaborate sets.
 And yes, it’s easy to get swept up in the majesty of their designs.
 Moreover, Branagh’s cinematographer Haris Zambarloukos shoots on celluloid instead of digital, giving the characters and backdrops a tangible, grainy feel that seems more appropriate for a live-action, real-world version.
 But this isn’t the real world; this is Disney.
 Counteracting the realness are the computer-animated animals and other hokum that look artificial, and quite terrible, when placed inside Zambarloukos’ beautifully shot compositions.
 For example, there’s a scene where Cinderella walks home in the rain, carrying her glass slipper with mice inside.
 The damp and textured scene looks baroque, except for CGI mice that seem to glow on the screen and spoil an otherwise magnificent visual moment.

 There are times in Cinderella when the viewer is reminded of Branagh’s massive 70mm rendering of Hamlet in 1996, and we yearn for the tangibility of that production.
 Blending CGI and film stock in Cinderella makes for an ungainly fusion; however, the alternative was that Branagh shoot everything on digital to accommodate the animated figures onscreen.
 But that would have given the entire film a synthetic look, like Maleficent had.
 This critic would like to believe that, if Branagh had his way, he would have axed the CGI creatures and made a real-world fairy tale shot on film.
 Alas, the finished product feels like two worlds collided in all the wrong ways, and the actors often try to compensate for their highly ornamented surroundings by overacting (Blanchett, Bonham Carter, Grainger, and McShera are the worst offenders).
 Though, James and Madden have evident chemistry, which helps.
-Still, there are moments of CGI animal nonsense that seem to exist completely separate from the live-action beauty Branagh has created, and that awkward juxtaposition leaves the entire film feeling uneven, at times admirable and others condemnable.
+Still, there are moments of CGI animal nonsense that seem to exist completely separate from the live-action beauty Branagh has created, and that awkward juxtaposition leaves the entire film feeling uneven, at times admirable, and at others condemnable.